Examples

 model.updateAutomaticInsertion();

 During the simulation, stress has to be checked in order to insert cohesive elements where the stress criterion is reached.
-This check is performed by calling the method checkCohesiveStress
+This check is performed by calling the method checkCohesiveStress before each step resolution:

 model.checkCohesiveStress();